TheMrityunjayPathak/MachineLearningMathematics/README.md

 # Machine Learning Mathematics

-- Welcome to the Machine Learning Mathematics Repository!
 - This repository contains Jupyter notebooks covering essential mathematical concepts used in machine learning, including linear algebra, probability, statistics, and calculus.
 - Each notebook includes detailed explanations, mathematical theory, and practical code examples to help you understand these fundamental concepts in the context of machine learning.